JuliaTagBot/DatasToolbox/README.md

 ```

 The first argument should be the function that is used to make predictions.
-This will generate a sequence by predicting on the last `N` points of the training set, then  predicting on the last `N-1` points of the training set and the 1 point which was just predicted, then the last `N-2` points of the training set and the 2 points which were just predicted and so forth.
+This will generate a sequence by predicting on the last $N$ points of the training set, then  predicting on the last $N-1$ points of the training set and the 1 point which was just predicted, then the last $N-2$ points of the training set and the 2 points which were just predicted and so forth.
 If the predicted sequence is of the same length as the test set one can still do

 ```julia